 The RS-232 serial port is connected to the serial port of a computer using a straightthrough RS-232 cable terminated with DB-9 connectors.
 Do not use a null modem cable.
-The serial port uses the transmit (TXD), receive (RXD), and signal ground (GND) lines of the RS-232 standard.
-It does not use the hardware handshaking lines, CTS and RTS.
-Figure 10-4 shows the rear panel connector for the RS-232 interface, and Table 10-2 shows the pinout for the connector.
+The serial port uses the transmit (TXD), receive (RXD), ready to send (RTS), clear to send (CTS), and signal ground (GND) lines of the RS-232 standard.
+Figure 10-11 shows the rear panel connector for the RS-232 interface and Table 10-4 shows the pinout for the connector.